pbloem/peterbloem.nl/blog/pca.md

 Most of the technical stuff only becomes necessary when we want to understand why PCA works so well: this is where the **spectral theorem**, the **eigenvalues and -vectors**, and the come in to the story, they make PCA feasible, and give us a deeper understanding of what we're doing.
 We'll look at these subjects in <a href="/blog/pca-2">part two</a>.

 Finally, in <a href="/blog/pca-3">part 3</a> we'll look at the the **singular value decomposition**.
 This matrix decomposition is not only the most popular method for computing the solutions to PCA, it is also the go-to method for computing many related problems, like least squares fits, and matrix ranks.

+I'll assume some basic linear algebra knowledge, but Where possible, I'll try to explain the preliminaries, even if they are fundamental to linear algebra.
+There is a small list of identities and properties in [the appendix](#helpful-linear-algebra-properties), which you may want to consult to refresh your memory.

 ## The basics